+Lecture: hours/week

+Tutorial: hour/week

-Year: III Part: II Total: 6 hours /week Lecture: hours/week Tutorial: hour/week Practical: 6 hours/week Lab: hours/week
+Practical: 6 hours/week

 Students are required to take up a project work related to the topic described in the course content.
 Students shall submit a formal project report and give a presentation at the end of semester.